greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

     The Greenplum Database server configuration parameter [log\_min\_messages](../../ref_guide/config_params/guc-list.html) controls the PL/Container log level.
 The default log level is `warning`.
 For information about PL/Container log information, see [Notes](../../analytics/pl_container_using.html).

-    By default, the PL/Container log information is sent to a system service.
-On Red Hat 7 or CentOS 7 systems, the log information is sent to the `journald` service.
-On Red Hat 6 or CentOS 6 systems, the log is sent to the `syslogd` service.
+    By default, the PL/Container log information is sent to a system `journald` service.

 ## <a id="topic_v3s_qv3_kw"></a>Update the PL/Container Configuration